2023 Solar Incentives Guide for Encinitas, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels might qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you exclude the value added by your solar panels when calculating property taxes on your home.
+- Tax Exemptions: Your solar system could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to exclude the value that solar panels add when calculating property taxes on your house.

 Federal Solar Incentives

 Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
 One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of the cost of your solar system.
+This incentive is a tax credit for a specified percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, get in touch with your local Encinitas solar installation expert.
+To best understand how the new Clean Energy Credit will apply to you, get in touch with your local Encinitas solar installers.

 State & Local Solar Incentives